Aggie01/School_District_Analysis/README.md

 ## Expected Deliverables:
 - Overall district summary
 - School summary (THS)
-- Impact or lack of it of replacing the ninth graders' math and reading scores at THS based on:
+- Impact or lack of it of replacing THS ninth graders' math and reading scores with NaNs:
+  - overall THS performance vs other schools
+  - math & reading scores by grade
+  - school spending
+  - scores by school size
+  - scores by school type

+## Results
+## Overall district summary:

+## School summary (THS):

+## Impact of replacing THS ninth graders' math and reading scores with NaNs:
   - overall THS performance vs other schools
   - math & reading scores by grade
   - school spending
   - scores by school size
   - scores by school type